University of Florida Homepage

 What happens if I take a semester off from UF?

-MARC GatorSTAR scholars who are not enrolled in a fall or spring semester are reviewed for renewal based on having earned at least 12 credits in the one semester (fall or spring) that they were enrolled.
-MARC GatorSTAR scholars who believe they should take a semester off must meet with the program director to determine the feasibility of a successful return to the program.
+MARC GatorSTAR fellows who are not enrolled in a fall or spring semester are reviewed for renewal based on having earned at least 12 credits in the one semester (fall or spring) that they were enrolled.
+MARC GatorSTAR fellows who believe they should take a semester off must meet with the program director to determine the feasibility of a successful return to the program.

 Can I have a part-time job and still remain in the MARC GatorSTAR program?

-No, MARC GatorSTAR scholars may not be employed in any manner during their participation in the program.
+No, MARC GatorSTAR fellows may not be employed in any manner during their participation in the program.

 How would receiving a MARC fellowship affect my federal taxes?